 An atomic nucleus is one kind of qubit.
 The direction of its magnetic moment (it’s “spin”) can point in different directions, say up or down with respect to a magnetic field.

 The challenge is in placing and then addressing that single atom.

 An Australian team led by Michelle Simmons at the University of New South Wales, has made atomic qubits by placing a single phosphorus atom at a known position inside a silicon crystal.

 Another idea is to strip an electron off the atom and turn it into an ion.
 Then you can use electromagnetic fields to suspend the ion in free space, firing lasers at it to change its state.
-This makes for a “trapped ion” quantum computer like one being developed at MIT.
+This makes for a “trapped ion” quantum computer.

 A photon of light can be in superposition in the direction it’s waving.
-Some groups, such as at the University of Bristol in the UK, have been assembling quantum circuits by sending photons around a maze of optical fibres and mirrors.
+Some groups have been assembling quantum circuits by sending photons around a maze of optical fibres and mirrors.

 How do you create the superposition?